Counter-castle: Siege and counter-castles in the Holy Land

 During the siege of larger, fortified cities and towns castles were sometimes built as protection against sallies and relief troops.

 During the First Crusade the Crusaders built the first siege castles before the gates of Islamic towns and cities in the Holy Land.
 In 1097 Malregard Castle was built in front of the St. Paul's Gate at Antioch.
-A little later the castles of la Mahomerie and Tancred's Castle were built in front of other gateways.
+A little later in spring 1098 the castles of La Mahomerie and Tancred's Castle were built in front of the other gateways.

-In 1103 Raymond IV of Toulouse ordered the construction of the siege castle, Mons Pelegrinus, at Tripoli.
-Raymond was the Count of St. Gilles, which is why the castle in the centre of the town is known locally as Qualat Sandjill.
+In 1102 Raymond IV of Toulouse ordered the construction of the siege castle, Mons Peregrinus, at Tripoli.
+Raymond was the Count of St. Gilles, which is why the castle in the centre of the town is known locally as Qal'at Sandjil.

 As well as siege castles, counter-castles were also built at greater distance from the besieged towns.
-For example, in 1117, King Baldwin I built a counter-castle "ad coercendum praedictam urbem" (to conquer the aforementioned town) of Tyre near İskenderun.
+For example, in 1117, King Baldwin I built a counter-castle "ad coercendum praedictam urbem" (to conquer the aforementioned town) of Tyre called Scandalion.
 Despite this siege Tyre did not fall until 1124.

-The king also attempted to monitor the important caravan route of Derb el-Hadj from several new castles.
+The king also attempted to monitor the important caravan route of Darb al-Hadj from several new castles.
 Here the Pilgrim's Way ran to Mecca and Medina.
-Around Petra the castles of Montreal/Shobaq (1115) and Li Vaux Moisee were built and, in 1116, fortified strongpoints were added at Aqaba and on the Isle de Graye/Jazirat Fara’un.
+Around Petra the castles of Montreal/Shobaq (1115) and Li Vaux Moise were built and, in 1116, fortified strongpoints were added at Aqaba and on the Isle de Graye/Jazirat Fara’un.

 In 1142, construction started on the mighty fortress of Kerak (Krak de Moab) in northern Transjordan, to which a harbour on the Dead Sea belonged.
 From here Raynald of Châtillon undertook numerous raids in the surrounding area.
 In retaliation, Sultan Saladin attacked the Frankish crusader states.

-Between 1136 and 1142 four strong castles (at Castrum Arnaldi, Beth Gibelin, Ibelin and Blanchegarde) were built around the Egyptian-held city of Ashkelon.
+Between 1133 and 1142 four strong castles (Castrum Arnaldi, Beth Gibelin, Ibelin and Blanchegarde) were built around the Fatimid city of Ashkelon.

+Counter-castles in Japan

+Construction of several counter-castles during sieges are attributed to Daimyō Oda Nobunaga and to his retainer Toyotomi Hideyoshi, during the wars to consolidate rule over Japan.
+They constructed "facing forts" (mukai-jo) from which attacks were carried out, and "annex forts" (tsuke-jiro), to physically wrest control of the surrounding land.
+Hideyoshi is credited with several fortifications which were also meant to strike awe and fear, such as Ishigakiyama Ichiya Castle built to pressure the enemy during the siege of Odawara in 1590, and the Sunomata Castle built in secret over several days during the siege of Inabayama Castle in 1567, but revealed to others only on the final day, seemingly being built in one night.
+During the siege of Miki Castle in 1578–1580, Hideyoshi ordered the construction of tsuke-jiro to blockade all supply routes and starve the defenders.